hellenrga/blog/content/docs/transmission-protocols.md

 TCP ensures data integrity by retransmitting lost packets, ordering packets, and confirming successful delivery.

 Ideal for applications where accuracy and reliability are critical, such as web browsing (HTTP/HTTPS), email (SMTP/IMAP/POP3) and file transfer (FTP/SFTP).
-Those which I will cover in another post :)

 ### UDP (User Datagram Protocol)